circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 kubectl get node -o wide
 ```

-After the **netsh interface** command is executed I was ready to connect.
+After the **netsh interface portproxy** command is executed I was ready to connect.
 I opened a browser to localhost:5700 on the Windows machine.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 The following screenshot shows that I can connect to the Nginx service from Windows' localhost.